2024-03-27 23:00:00

 – Ed Sheeran at Audacy LiveAugust 2023

-“I worry about the composers and musicians of films, TV series, and commercials.
+“I worry regarding the composers and musicians of films, TV series, and commercials.
 Productions that have less and less budget will perhaps turn to artificial intelligence, instead of hiring real people, to save money.

 – David Bussières, member of the Alfa Rococo duo.